 The above list of ways in which the REIT depends on its tenants is not exhaustive.
-Other actions by the REIT's tenants could have an adverse effect on its cash flows, financial condition or results of operations and its ability to make cash distributions to Unitholders.
+Other actions by the REIT's tenants could have an adverse effect on the REIT's cash flows, financial condition or results of operations and its ability to make cash distributions to Unitholders.